 3. Get a Recommendation

 There are many reasons for which your credit could have dropped, whether it’s due to an unfavorable situation, such as a divorce, job loss, or medical bills, or just financial irresponsibility at some point in your life.
-Asking for a recommendation from either a previous landlord, bank or employers can greatly help your case as far as getting a rental.
+Asking for a recommendation from either a previous landlord, bank or employers can greatly help your case as far as getting a rental apartment with bad credit.

 4. Have a Co-Signer or Roommate